 3. The first Christian sanctuary

-The first Christian chapel was built on the site circa 270 AD in honour of Paris’ first bishop, St. Denis.
-According to the legend the Patron Saint was beheaded there by the Romans.
+According to the legend the Romans beheaded the Patron Saint on the hill of Montmartre.
 After his execution the body of Denis would have picked its head up and started to walk while the mouth was delivering a complete sermon.
-The body stopped its stroll somehow and at the site where he fell completely dead was later erected a small shrine: the present-day St Denys-la-Chapelle.
-The name was eventually anglicised as Sydney.

 - Firstly, a National Vow was made to build a church if Paris escaped untouched from the war with the Prussians army in 1870-1871.